tetyanaloskutova/remote-works/docs/guides/orders.rst

 Orders
 ======

-Saleor gives a possibility to manage orders from dashboard.
+Remote-works gives a possibility to manage orders from dashboard.
 It can be done in dashboard ``Orders`` tab.

 Draft orders